tomrhudson/getting-started-checklist/README.md

 + Ensure that main-<folder>.md file is updated with any new files and/or sections that are created.
 + ensure README.md is updated with new folders pointing to the main-<folder>.md
++ use [relative](https://github.blog/2013-01-31-relative-links-in-markup-files/) links when referring from one *.md file to another in the repo

 ## License